Deploy And Set Desktop Wallpaper, Lock Screen Images, Outlook Signature & Screensaver Using Microsoft Intune

 Outlook signature in TXT format

-We used Notepad instead of Microsoft Word to create Outlook email signatures in TXT format because we wanted a different layout.
-We used the same TXT-based email signature template for both ‘New‘ and ‘Reply‘ messages.
-We saved the file as ‘wpsecure_new.txt‘ and ‘wpsecure_reply.txt‘.
+We used Notepad instead of Microsoft Word to create Outlook email signatures in TXT format and used the same TXT-based email signature template for both ‘New‘ and ‘Reply‘ messages.
+Finally, we saved the file as ‘wpsecure_new.txt’ and ‘wpsecure_reply.txt.’

 After creating Outlook email signatures in HTM, RTF, and TXT formats, the target folder will look similar to the image below.